JudgeGroovyman/JudgeGroovyman.github.io/Games.md

   - Sometimes like on 2-2 the checkpoint can be behind you or out of the normal path which I don’t feel like Mario does to you
   - Also the bricks in the second world aren’t as beautiful of a sexy checkerboard they aren’t as clean or modern as the bricks on the first level
   - As of 4-20 I’ve had this cart for about 4 yrs (since 2016 at the latest) and first played this game in 1990 but right now learning it and getting really good at it level by level with its beautiful sexy Ultra modern in 90s Graphics plus the incredible 3D parallax thay I love so much is one of the funnest and most satisfying gaming experiences of my life.
 I’m loving it
+  - Update 6/2/2020 I got this working in Emulation and gods is it amazing!
+It pulls me into the green hill zone like I've never been able to be there with so much depth and I can see every pixel huge and its like Sonic is the size of a dog which is so damn cool.
+I made it so deep it gave me a bit of motion sickness haha.
+I love it.
 * New Super Mario 2
   - I love this!
   - One thing I don’t love is how it blurs when the 3D is deeper.
 I understand why they did that and it’s a cool enough feature but I wish you could just turn it off.
 I like to be able to focus on whatever i want at any depth and this doesn’t let me.
 Yeah it’s more realistic but it’s less interesting to my eyes and brain and heart